bitrise-io/devcenter/_articles/reviews/expose.md

 After this, subsequent steps can get the value of `BITRISE_BUILD_NUMBER` from the `MY_BUILD_NUMBER` env var.
 If you change the value of `BITRISE_BUILD_NUMBER` after this, the value of `MY_BUILD_NUMBER` won't be modified, it will still hold the original value!

-## Overwriting an Environment Variable if another one is set
+## Overwriting an environment variable if another one is set

 For example, if a custom environment variable is set through the Build Trigger API.

-The best way to do this, to make sure that no matter what, you overwrite the other env var, is to use a Script step, as described above, and check whether the custom env var is set.
+The best way to overwrite an env var is to use a Script Step as described above and check if the custom env var is set.

-As an example, if you want to overwrite the `PROJECT_SCHEME` environment variable, if, let's say, a `API_PROJECT_SCHEME` env var is set, just drop in a `Script` step (can be the very first one in the workflow), with the content:
+As an example, if you want to overwrite the `PROJECT_SCHEME` env var and an `API_PROJECT_SCHEME` env var is set, insert a `Script` step in the workflow (can be the first Step) with this content:

     #!/bin/bash
     set -ex